WebDevBooster/Dvorak-Booster-Keyboard-Layout/version-2/macOS/README.md

 ### Right option = CapsLock toggle

-And the right option key will function as the CapsLock key.
+The right option key will function as the CapsLock key.
+Because the regular CapsLock key is typing a semicolon on the base layer and a colon on the Shift layer.
+(Those 2 characters are frequently used in programming languages.)

 ### Dvorak-Booster layout on the ⚠️️login screen⚠️